ArcanaPath

 Master Knight of Pentacles

-- Methodical reliability — the slowest and most certain Knight: routines kept, promises honoured, progress compounded furrow by furrow.
+Methodical reliability — the slowest and most certain Knight: routines kept, promises honored, progress compounded furrow by furrow.

 Last updated July 9, 2026